ur-tcs/programming-2-ex-6/poly/README.md

 The exercise set is intended to help you practice lists and polymorphism.

 Exercises marked with ⭐️ are the most important ones.
 Exercises marked with 🔥 are the most challenging ones.
+Exercises marked with 🔜 are not important yet, but will eventually help for later topics of the course.
 You do not need to complete all exercises to succeed in this class, and you do not need to do all exercises in order.

 **Your are allowed to copy/clone/fork this repository, but not to share solutions of the exercise in any public repository or web page.**